 5.1.2.
 Objectives.
 The cadet promotion system promotes cadets to permanent grades commensurate with the number of years of successful completion of AFJROTC, promotes cadets to temporary grades to fill cadet jobs, and promotes exceptional performers.
 The cadet job assignment system places cadets in leadership positions where they can demonstrate and refine their leadership skills.

 5.1.2.1.
-Promotions and assignments are based on the "whole-person" concept.
+Promotions and assignments are based on the "whole person" concept.
 This includes leadership performance, management, and excellence in academics, conduct, teamwork, cooperation, uniform wear/appearance, AFJROTC, school, and community involvement.
 Doing well in only one area will not warrant a promotion.

 5.1.3.
 Responsibilities.
 The SASI has final authority over all cadet promotion policy and actions.
 The incoming and outgoing cadet group commanders may submit staff position recommendations to the SASI/ASIs.